 1. Shoe Goo Repair Adhesive for Fixing Worn Shoes or Boots

-Shoe Goo can be used to fix the gaps in worn soles.
-Set the glue in the hole, wait for it to set, and you’ll enjoy the blissful sensation of not having your feet exposed to the elements.
-Since the glue adheres to the material around it, Shoe Goo creates a water-repelling seal that’s perfect when a rainy day descends near your town.
+I have used Shoe Goo to fix the gaps in my worn shoe soles.
+All I had to do was set the glue in the hole, wait for it to set, and voila!
+No more exposed feet to the elements.
+Additionally, since the glue adheres to other materials around it, Shoe Goo creates a water-repelling seal that comes in handy on rainy days.

 Not only can Shoe Goo fix the holes in your shoe’s sole, but it can also reattach separated soles together.
-Despite being flexible, the shoe adheres firmly to itself, so as long as you place a good bit between the separated soles and allow the glue to dry, your shoes can stop flapping apart every time you take a step.
+The shoe adheres firmly to itself despite being flexible.
+So, as long as I placed a good bit between the separated soles and allowed the glue to dry, my shoes stopped flapping apart every time I took a step.

-Shoe Glue can even protect your shoes from wear and tear, meaning you can apply a thin layer of shoe glue around the edges of your sole (where the sole meets the fabric) to protect the seam from splitting apart.
+Another great thing about Shoe Goo is that it can protect shoes from wear and tear.
+I often apply a thin layer of shoe glue around the edges of my sole (where the sole meets the fabric) to protect the seam from splitting apart.

-If you participate in high-impact events, such as basketball or construction, Shoe Glue can keep your shoes together longer than they would have lasted otherwise.
-If you’re a skateboarder, you can apply Shoe Glue to the bottom of your shoes for extra traction — no more worn-down soles from the board’s tread.
+If you participate in high-impact events like basketball or construction, Shoe Glue can keep your shoes together longer than they would have lasted otherwise.
+And for skateboarders, applying Shoe Goo to the bottom of shoes provides extra traction and prevents the soles from wearing down too quickly.

 Pros: